 There is more than meets the eye when it comes to being an optical technician.
 For example, did you know that they make an average of $16.85 an hour?
 That's $35,058 a year!

 Between 2018 and 2028, the career is expected to grow 7% and produce 5,400 job opportunities across the U.S.

 There are certain skills that many optical technicians have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
 We discovered that a lot of resumes listed business skills, communication skills and customer-service skills.

 Choosing the right major is always an important step when researching how to become an optical technician.
-When we researched the most common majors for an optical technician, we found that they most commonly earn high school diploma degrees or associate degree degrees.
-Other degrees that we often see on optical technician resumes include bachelor's degree degrees or diploma degrees.
+When we researched the most common majors for an optical technician, we found that they most commonly earn associate degree degrees or bachelor's degree degrees.
+Other degrees that we often see on optical technician resumes include high school diploma degrees or diploma degrees.

 You may find that experience in other jobs will help you become an optical technician.
 In fact, many optical technician jobs require experience in a role such as cashier.
 Meanwhile, many optical technicians also have previous career experience in roles such as sales associate or customer service representative.